phetsims/phet-info/checklists/code_review_checklist.md

+**NOTE!
+To begin a code review:**
-*NOTE!
-Prior to doing a code review, copy this checklist to a GitHub issue for the repository being reviewed.
-Delete the Table of Contents section, since the links will be incorrect.*
+* Copy this checklist to a GitHub issue titled "Code Review" for the repository being reviewed.
+* Delete the Table of Contents section, since the links will be incorrect.
+* Delete items and sections that are not relevant.
+* Replace {{GITHUB_ISSUE_LINK}} with links to GitHub issue.

+---

 # PhET Code-Review Checklist (a.k.a "CRC")